 Continue reading “Laws by public emotion”

-All achieved University Faculties and fluent authors.
-This type of broad employee foundation lets to pay for all check and specialist themes.
 In Hindustan Times: Recent gang-rapes and our reaction to them tell us how far we’ve descended in six years after Nirbhaya.

 When we allowed our anger to spill over into the streets following the December 2012 gang-rape of a physiotherapy student, we didn’t ask about her religion.
 We didn’t put labels on our fellow protesters’ ideology.
 And we certainly didn’t entertain any of the usual questions about what she was wearing and why she was out after dark.